scottyschup/ruby-curriculum/language-basics/coding-style.md

 ## Add line breaks appropriately

-Don't double space you're code; the extra space will look silly.
+Don't double space your code; the extra space will look silly.

 Your methods should be short anyway, but it can be hard to follow many lines of code with no line breaks.
 This is a subtle thing, but my